tjas/tjas-aluratube/README.md

 ```
 6. Submit a pull request

-> Add a title and description that let clear your suggestion.
+- Add a title and description that let clear your suggestion.

-> After your pull request is merged, you can safely delete your branch.
+- After your pull request is merged, you can safely delete your branch.

 ## Todo List

-- To obtain a list of videos dinamically from [Google API](https://www.npmjs.com/package/googleapis);
+- [ ] Obtain a list of videos dinamically from [Google API](https://www.npmjs.com/package/googleapis);
-- To implement fade efect in horizontal scrolls extremities, similar to this Pavon Vora's work: [Horizontal Scroll Fade](https://codepen.io/pawanvora/pen/MXVNgj);
+- [ ] Add fade efect in horizontal scrolls extremities;
-- To implement user profile informations edition;
+- [ ] Edit user profile informations;
-- To persist informations in local data base;
+- [ ] Persist informations in local data base;
-- To implement multi language translation.
+- [ ] Translate to other languages;
+- [ ] Create login page;
+- [ ] Separate public and private pages.

 ## References